Xiaopengli1/Scenario-Wise-Rec/README.md

 and scenario-specific models.
 We also leave comments on how to format the output dimension.
 Please refer to the file to see more details.

-## Contributing
+## 5. Contributing
 We welcome any contribution that could help improve the benchmark, please fork the repo and create a pull request.
 You can also open an issue if you have any questions.
 Don't forget to give the project a star!
 Thanks again!

-## Credits
+## 6. Credits
-Our code is referred to [Torch-RecHub](https://github.com/datawhalechina/torch-rechub).
+Our framework is referred to [Torch-RecHub](https://github.com/datawhalechina/torch-rechub).
 Thanks to their contribution.